‘Service of the common good’: 478 graduate from Bowdoin College

 “Facing difficult circumstances, Evan and Justin provide examples of believing in something and staying true to those beliefs even in the face of intense criticism, of threats, and in Evan’s case, the complete loss of his freedom under terrible circumstances,” Rose told the 478 graduates during the college’s 218th commencement ceremony.
 “They are models of dignity, of principle, of strength and service of the common good.”

-Rose, who is stepping down from his position after eight years, commended the class for weathering challenges like the coronavirus pandemic.
+Rose, who is stepping down from his position after eight years, commended the class for weathering challenges, notably the coronavirus pandemic.

 “The strength and the character and the skills that you have built will allow you to overcome so much,” he said.